maheshkkolla/maheshkkolla.github.io/_posts/nodejs-project-setup/2019-02-10-creating-basic-nodejs-api-project-with-typescript.markdown

   }
 {% endhighlight %}

+Here, we are specifying typescript to compile all `.ts` files present in src and place the generated output in dist.
+Also we have specified the target js version as es6(compatible with latest nodejs versions) given module as commonjs which is used in node.
-Here, We are specifying various option like source, target, module etc., Read [tsconfig.json][tsconfig] to know about these option.
+Read [tsconfig.json][tsconfig] to know about these option.

 Now, it is time for us to create the express server